Meviii/Workout-Visualizer/README.md

 ## Contraints

-- Make sure the output excel file is closed.
+- Make sure the "output" excel file is closed.
-- Workout names are unique
+- Workout names must be unique
 - Better to split up specific exercises into separate workouts (Eg. Chest.
 And not Chest & Triceps)